jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

     ----------------------------------------------
     〈k₁=A₁, ..., kᵤ=Aᵤ〉   <:   〈l₁=B₁, ..., lᵤ=Bᵤ〉

-You may use the non-algorithmic subtyping rules, or come up with algorithmic subtyping rules for variant types.
+Come up with an algorithmic subtyping rule for variant types.

 ### Exercise `<:-alternative` (stretch)